mickfuzz/phd4/_posts/thesis_chapters/2024-7-3-TheoreticalFramework.md

 This chapter describes:

 - guiding theoretical framework
-- the methods that make up the methodology
+- key methods approaches that contribute the methodology

 The methdology of this chapter is closely aligned with the activity theory concept of expansive learning within formative interventions.
 It also uses methods widely adopted in design based research (DBR)